-(6) Discrimination Complaints
+(1) General Housing Discrimination Complaints

-- (a) If an applicant or tenant family believes that any family member has been discriminated against by Opportunity Home, the family should advise Opportunity Home. - (b) Opportunity Home should make every reasonable attempt to determine whether the applicant or tenant family's assertions have merit and take any warranted corrective action. - (c) In addition, Opportunity Home is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304]. - (7) Upon receipt of a housing discrimination complaint, Opportunity Home is required to: - (a) Provide written notice of the complaint to those alleged and inform the complainant that such notice was made. - (b) Investigate the allegations and provide the complainant and those alleged with findings and either a proposed corrective action or an explanation of why corrective action is not warranted. - (c) Keep records of all complaints, investigations, notices, and corrective actions [Notice PIH 2014-20]. - (d) Opportunity Home will attempt to remedy all discrimination complaints made against Opportunity Home. - (e) Applicants or participants who believe that they have been subject to unlawful discrimination may notify Opportunity Home either verbally or in writing. - (f) Opportunity Home will provide a copy of a discrimination complaint form to the complainant and provide them with information on how to complete and submit the form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+- (a) If an applicant or tenant family believes that any family member has been discriminated against by Opportunity Home, the family should advise Opportunity Home. - (b) Opportunity Home should make every reasonable attempt to determine whether the applicant or tenant family's assertions have merit and take any warranted corrective action. - (c) In all cases, Opportunity Home will advise the family that they may file a fair housing complaint if the family feels they have been discriminated against under the Fair Housing Act. - (d) Opportunity Home will attempt to remedy all discrimination complaints made against Opportunity Home. - (e) Applicants or participants who believe that they have been subject to unlawful discrimination may notify Opportunity Home either verbally or in writing. - (f) Within 10 business days of receiving the complaint, Opportunity Home will investigate and attempt to remedy discrimination complaints made against Opportunity Home.
+Opportunity Home will also advise the family of their right to file a fair housing complaint with HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+The fair housing poster, posted in conspicuous and accessible locations in Opportunity Home lobbies, will reference how to file a complaint with FHEO. - (g) Opportunity Home will keep a record of all complaints, investigations, notices, and corrective actions.